 The new system does not apply to EEA or Swiss citizens you already employ in the UK.
-EEA and Swiss citizens who were living in the UK by 31 December 2020, and their family members, can apply to the EU Settlement Scheme.
-They have until 30 June 2021 to apply.
+EEA and Swiss citizens who were living in the UK by 31 December 2020, and their family members, had to apply to the EU Settlement Scheme before 30 June 2021.

 Anyone you recruit from outside the UK for the Skilled Worker route needs to demonstrate that:

 – they have a job offer from a Home Office licensed sponsor

 – they speak English at the required level

 – the job offer is at the required skill level of RQF3 or above (equivalent to A level)

 – they’ll be paid at least £25,600 or the ‘going rate’ for the job offer, whichever is higher